ericdjiang/SLogo-Turtle-Parser/doc/DESIGN_PLAN.md

 With an MVC design in mind, our program should keep its model and view closed in the sense that neither component should know or rely on the data structure implemented.
 Meanwhile, the Controller will hold both the view and model, allowing them to communicate so that they do not have to access each other.

-At a high level, the view component is responsible for visualization of the input and output of commands in the form of a console where the user inputs text and a window where a turtle is moved and draws.
+At a high level, the view component is responsible for visualization of the input and output of commands in the form of a consoleView where the user inputs text and a window where a turtle is moved and draws.
 Commands input into the view are then sent through the Controller, where they are parsed and checked for errors, to the Model which contains a compiler holding the SLogo logic.
 This information is then passed back through the Controller to be visualized in the view's main visualization window.
 #### Overview
 As a high level overview, the slogo project will follow the overarching design paradigm of the MVC.
 The model, view, and controller each contain their own respective classes which can communicate with each other to get and alter states via public API methods.